ibm-cloud-docs/dr-automation-powervs/power-ha-getting-started.md

 You can deploy PowerHA from the IBM Cloud catalog.
 The UI catalog guides you through selecting the PowerHA plan and associating existing PowerVS virtual machines that participate in a PowerHA cluster.
 The service focuses on automation, visibility, and lifecycle management, while cluster configuration and application setup remain customer-managed.
 {: shortdesc}

+## Why use PowerHA?
+{: #why-use-powerha}

+“If a node in my cluster fails, how does my application remain continuously available?”

+Without automation, failover requires manual intervention to switch resources, mount storage, and restart applications, leading to service disruption.

+**PowerHA** solves this by using a clustered environment with shared storage and heartbeat networks to monitor node health.
+When a failure is detected, PowerHA automatically moves the resource group to a standby node, imports volume groups, mounts file systems, and brings up the service IP and applications.

+This ensures minimal downtime and continuous availability for critical workloads.

 ## Before you begin
 {: #prereqs}